evertonrlira/family-tree-explorer/README.md

 - Additional Remarks
 	- Persistence was done using SqlLite.
 The database is cleared and re-seeded every time the application is loaded
 	- The constant value for 'x-client-id' header was stored in setting files:
-		- "WEB\src\config\settings.js" for frontend
+		- "WEB\src\config\settings.js" for Frontend
-		- "API\src\FamilyTree.Api\appsettings.json" for backend
+		- "API\src\FamilyTree.Api\appsettings.json" for Backend
-	- The expected base url for the backend api is also defined as a configuration setting on frontend
+	- The expected base url for the Backend api is also defined as a configuration setting on Frontend